-Appointments with a tax aide will be taken starting January 17th.
-We recommend that you make an appointment only when you’re sure you have all of your tax documents.
+Appointments with a tax aide will be taken starting in mid-January.
+We recommend that you make an appointment only after you think you will have all your tax documents.
 Appointments fill up quickly.
 If information is missing, we can’t begin your return and you will be asked to make a new appointment.

 Items to bring with you to appointment must include:

 - A photo ID.

 - A Social Security Card for each person on the return.

 - Proof of all income (including Social Security benefits).

 - Proof of medical insurance coverage for each person on the return.

 - For joint returns — both persons must be present.

 - Your previous year’s return.